fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ```
 {
-    type: "fluid.transforms.indexOf",
+    "type": "fluid.transforms.indexOf",
-    array: <the array to look in>,
+    "array": <the array to look in>,
-    input: <the value to look for>,
+    "input": <the value to look for>,
-    notFound: <OPTIONAL: to be returned in case the element is not found>,
+    "notFound": <OPTIONAL: to be returned in case the element is not found>,
-    offset: <OPTIONAL: offset to the returned index>
+    "offset": <OPTIONAL: offset to the returned index>
 }
 ```